-The reason for believing the actual murder of Paul Stine took place at Washington and Maple Street, can be explained, by tracing the killers footsteps once he left the taxi, headed along Cherry Street and what he did next.
+The reason for believing the actual murder of Paul Stine took place at Washington and Maple Street can be explained by tracing the killer's footsteps once he left the taxicab, headed along Cherry Street and what he did next.

-It takes a matter of 60-90 seconds to travel up Cherry Street, before you head east onto Jackson Street.
-Why though would the killer have to head east along Jackson Street.
-Because if his intention was to kill Paul Stine at the Washington and Maple intersection, logically he would have left his getaway vehicle somewhere north along Maple Street, not too close to warrant identification, but not too far to risk being apprehended.
+It takes a matter of 60 seconds to travel up Cherry Street, before you head east onto Jackson Street.
+Why though, would the killer have to head east along Jackson Street?
+Because if his intention was to kill Paul Stine at the Washington and Maple intersection, then logically he would have left his getaway vehicle somewhere north along Maple Street. not too close to warrant identification, but not too far to risk being apprehended.

-This would explain his actions of heading away from the area, where the taxi came to rest, up Cherry Street and making his way east along Jackson Street, thereby
+This would explain his actions of heading north from the area where the taxicab came to rest, up Cherry Street and backtracking east along Jackson Street, thereby

-When responding officers Donald Fouke and Eric Zelms headed their patrol car into Jackson Street they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200lbs, barrel chested, with light colored hair and appeared to be in no hurry, in what Donald Fouke described as a shuffling lope, bent forwards, with his head down.
-He also remembered the man entering the stairwell of a house, thought to be 3712 Jackson Street.
-But was this the Zodiac Killer.
+When responding officers Donald Fouke and Eric Zelms steered their patrol car along Jackson Street, they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200 lbs, barrel chested, with light colored hair, who appeared to be in no hurry - in what Officer Donald Fouke described as a shuffling lope, bent forward with his head down.
+He also claimed in the 2007 Zodiac documentary that he saw the man entering the stairwell of a house, thought to be 3712 Jackson Street.
+But was this the Zodiac Killer?

-There may be a strong possibility, that indeed, this was our killer.
-But for one reason only.
+There may be a strong possibility that this was our killer, but for one reason only.
 He was on the wrong side of the street.

 This now would explain his actions, after he left the scene and rounded the corner of Cherry Street.
-Being aware that his left side had taken the majority of the blood transfer, he either immediately crossed to the left side of Cherry Street or knowing that he possibly had 60 seconds of 'free' time, waited until he reached Jackson Street, before crossing onto the north sidewalk.
-This would keep his left side facing away from the roadside and any passing cars.
-He could, at the very least have angled himself to the left side as any cars or police vehicles approached, without drawing too much attention.
+Being aware that his left side had received the majority of the blood transfer and knowing that he possibly had 60 seconds of 'free' time, waited until he reached Jackson Street before crossing onto the north sidewalk.
+This would keep his left side facing away from the roadside and any passing vehicles.
+He could, at the very least, have angled himself to the left side as any cars or police vehicles approached, without drawing too much attention.

-A killer turning away fully to the left may have raised suspicion, that is unless entering the stairwell of 3712 Jackson Street is your next best option, to fully conceal the blood, apparent on one side of your clothing.
+A killer turning away fully to the left may have raised suspicion - unless entering the stairwell of 3712 Jackson Street is your next best option, to fully conceal the blood apparent on one side of your clothing.